arthurdurso/Project-WhatsApp-Windows-Desktop-Cache-Cleaner/README.md

 ## Scheduling Options

-There are several ways to schedule the cache cleaning task:
+There are two ways that could be scheduled the cache cleaning task:

 ### Execute on Startup (Recommended)